apache/phoenix-site/site/source/src/site/markdown/download.md

 If you'd rather use a client GUI to interact with Phoenix, download and install [SQuirrel](http://squirrel-sql.sourceforge.net/).
 Since Phoenix is a JDBC driver, integration with tools such as this are seamless.
 Here are the setup steps necessary:

 1. Remove prior phoenix-[version]-client.jar from the lib directory of SQuirrel
-2. Copy the phoenix-[version]-client.jar into the lib directory of SQuirrel (Note that on a Mac, this is the *internal* lib directory).
+2. Start SQuirrel and add new driver to SQuirrel (Drivers -> New Driver)
-3. Start SQuirrel and add new driver to SQuirrel (Drivers -> New Driver)
+3. In the "Extra Class Path" tab, add the path to the phoenix-[version-client.jar.
-4. In Add Driver dialog box, set Name to Phoenix
+4. In Add Driver dialog box, set Name to Phoenix, and set the Example URL to jdbc:phoenix:localhost.
 5. Press List Drivers button and org.apache.phoenix.jdbc.PhoenixDriver should be automatically populated in the Class Name textbox.
 Press OK to close this dialog.
 6. Switch to Alias tab and create the new Alias (Aliases -> New Aliases)
 7. In the dialog box, Name: _any name_, Driver: Phoenix, User Name: _anything_, Password: _anything_